 These episodes may be especially hard to deal with after the euphoria and high energy of mania, particularly for individuals who are unknowingly struggling with bipolar disorder and have not been diagnosed or received treatment.
 They may feel confused and hopeless as to why they cannot live a more normal life without such drastic mood swings.

 Many consider bipolar to be a disorder of up and down moods, with an individual experiencing great highs and pleasure during the “up” phase (mania) and severe depression during the “down” phase (known as a depressive episode).

 The manic phase of the disorder can be extremely dangerous and not enjoyable at all.
-The haveer may become incredibly agitated and unable to control their behavior.
-They also may participate in high-risk activities.
+The behavior may become incredibly agitated and unable to control their behavior.
+They also may participate in high-risk behaviors.

 A dual diagnosis, or co-occurring disorders, occurs when someone is experiencing a substance abuse problem and mental illness simultaneously.
 Because every individual is different and every individual’s struggle with substance abuse is unique, it is often hard to tell whether an individual first developed mental health issues or substance abuse problems, especially considering many mental illnesses go untreated and undiagnosed.